campusrover/PupperPy/computer_vision.md

 2. Follow the instructions in the tutorial for cloning the coral tutorials repo and starting the Docker container.

 3. Once you start the docker container, your command prompt should be inside the Docker container at the path `/tensorflow/models/research` and you should see a directory titled `learn_pet` inside the research directory.
 The `learn_pet` directory is used for the tutorial.
 In order to use our own dataset, we will need to create our own directory inside `/tensorflow/models/research` that mirrors the structure of `learn_pet`.
-Let's call our directory `learn_custom`.
+Let's create a directory `learn_custom`.

+4. Inside `/tensorflow/models/research/learn_custom/` create 4 subdirectories:
+    1. `ckpt`
+    2. `models`
+    3. `custom`
+    4. `train`